 I know that sounds like unhelpful advice when you’re struggling to write anything, but the worst that can happen by just picking something to write is you read it back after and decide you don’t like it.
-Yes, you’ll have “wasted time” but now you know you like it better the other way so was it really wasting time?
+Yes, you’ll have “wasted time,” but now you know you like it better the other way, so was it wasting time?

 Sometimes writing something bad and reading it back can feel physically painful.
-That’s where it’s important to not immediately dunk on yourself with a bunch of negativity.
+That’s where it’s important not immediately to dunk yourself with negativity.

 Remember: something that reads super cringey is not permanent.
 Just delete it and try again.
 At least you know what not to write this time.

 You are not a machine.
-You’re not a computer and you are not an algorithm, nor do algorithms run your life and dictate what you have to do to be successful.
+You’re not a computer, and you are not an algorithm, nor do algorithms run your life and dictate what you must do to succeed.
 It might feel that way sometimes, but it’s one of the worst lies our society tells us.

 If you don’t write today, don’t beat yourself up.

 If you don’t write tomorrow, don’t worry.
-If you don’t write this whole entire year, don’t sweat it.
+Don’t sweat it if you don’t write this entire year.